By the end of this section, you will be able to:

 StrategyWe assume a rectangular coordinate system with the origin at the ski lodge and with the unit vector pointing east and the unit vector pointing north.
 There are three displacements: , , and .
 We identify their magnitudes as , , and .
 We identify their directions are the angles , , and .
 We resolve each displacement vector to its scalar components and substitute the components into Equation 2.25 to obtain the scalar components of the resultant displacement from the lodge to the rest point.
 On the way back from the rest point to the lodge, the displacement is .
 Finally, we find the magnitude and direction of .

 Scalar components of the net displacement vector are

 Hence, the skier’s net displacement vector is .
-On the way back to the lodge, his displacement is .
+On the way back to the lodge, their displacement is .
 Its magnitude is and its direction angle is .
-Therefore, to return to the lodge, he must go 6.2 km in a direction about south of east.
+Therefore, to return to the lodge, they must go 6.2 km in a direction about south of east.